The following article was written by James Cunningham, Principal at Efficio, and first appeared in Supply Management.

 Since the global financial crisis hit the top of the charts of “things we are most worried about” in 2008, the pressure on financial institutions to scale down their operations has been inescapable.

-Subsidiaries have been jettisoned, nationalized banks ring fenced and legions of city workers have been gently persuaded they might want to find something else more wholesome to do.
+Subsidiaries have been jettisoned, nationalised banks ring fenced and legions of city workers have been gently persuaded they might want to find something else more wholesome to do.

 But how to actually make it all happen?
 The secret to many a successful break-up (as Sedaka helpfully points out) is “starting anew” which in practice means a top to bottom procurement-led transformation.